koirdev/Shirraria/README.md

 [Go to '*dev*' branch](https://github.com/koirdev/Shirraria/tree/dev)

 ## (**The game is not finished because I am porting it to pygame**)

+To be honest I'm tired of working on this project (the game is in development since 2022)

 ### ***Thank you for your attention!***
 ##### *Written with love*